yumimobi/YumiMobileSDKDemo-Android/docs/YumiMobileSDK for Android(en).md

         // creater native ad Continer view，use to show Native ad FrameLayout nativeAdContinerView = (FrameLayout) findViewById(R.id.ll_ad_continer);
+        // To detect current content is or not an ExpressAdView if (content.isExpressAdView()) {
+            // If current content is an ExpressAdView, you should get the View by content.getExpressAdView() and then add the
+            // view into ad container
+            YumiNativeAdView adView = (YumiNativeAdView) getLayoutInflater().inflate(R.layout.activity_native_material, null);
+            adView.removeAllViews();

+            FrameLayout.LayoutParams videoViewLayout = new FrameLayout.LayoutParams(WRAP_CONTENT, WRAP_CONTENT);
+            videoViewLayout.gravity = Gravity.CENTER;

+            adView.addView(content.getExpressAdView(), videoViewLayout);
+            adView.setNativeAd(content);
+            nativeAdContinerView.setClickable(true);
+            nativeAdContinerView.addView(adView);
+        } else {
-        // // Assumes that your ad layout is in a file call activity_native_material.xml
+        // Assumes that your ad layout is in a file call activity_native_material.xml
         // in the res/layout folder
         YumiNativeAdView adView = (YumiNativeAdView) getLayoutInflater().inflate(R.layout.activity_native_material, null);